todiane/poster-palace/README.md

 - As a user I can subscribe to the newsletter so I can receive exclusive content.

-- As the superuser, I can create and promote monthly events so that brand awareness is achieved.
+- As the superuser, I can create and promote regular events so that brand awareness is achieved.

 - As a superuser, I can stay connected via social media so I can build a community and brand awareness.